zanywhale/example_code/PITCHME.md

 @[9,13](Command injection)

 Note:
-But this Encrypt method has a command injection attack vector.
+And this Encrypt method has a command injection attack vector.
 So we can put together this Logic error and command injection.

 ---